 5. Movo HM-M2

-It is also good to use during the presentations since it doesn’t look too concert-style like traditional dynamic microphones.
-The mic is omnidirectional and catches the sound no matter which side to the speaker you are holding it.
+It is also good to use during presentations since it doesn’t look too concert-style like traditional dynamic microphones.
+The mic is omnidirectional and catches the sound no matter which side of the speaker you are holding it.

 The frequency range is 70Hz – 15kHz, the output impedance 200 Ohms, sensitivity is -56dB.
 Moreover, Movo HM-M2 is very lightweight.
 The body is made of aluminum with a black matte finish.
 The microphone has an XLR jack.